University English - Full-time General English Course

 Who is the University English Course for?

 University English is our full-time General English development course designed to improve your English Language skills for a variety of educational, personal and professional reasons.
-Our highly qualified and experienced tutors will support you to develop your overall English language skills on this intensive course, with flexible start and end dates throughout the year.
+Our experienced tutors will support you to develop your overall English language skills on this intensive course, with flexible start and end dates all through the year.

 Our University English course includes 21 hours per week of tuition and language practice in the following areas: